DidactHQ/didact-docs/docs/core-concepts/didact-engine/engine-config.md

 If you install Didact Engine somewhere other than its default install location, then you must ensure that an `engineconfig.json` file is created in the same directory for Didact Engine to read.
 :::

+## engineconfig.json CLI commands

+To create the `engineconfig.json` file, use the [engine config init](/api/didact-cli/engine-config-init) command.

+To populate or edit the `engineconfig.json` file, use the [engine config set](/api/didact-cli/engine-config-set) command.

+To see the current values inside the `engineconfig.json` file, using the [engine config inspect](/api/didact-cli/engine-config-inspect) command.

 ## engineconfig.json template

 A `engineconfig.json` JSON template file is shown below: